wp-plugins/enhanced-meta-widget/readme.txt

 Stable Tag: 1.1
 License: GPL v.3

+This plugin replaces the meta sidebar included with WordPress, and displays links based upon user roles.

 == Description ==
 This plugin replaces the meta sidebar included with WordPress, and displays links based upon user roles.